Formerly Construction sand and gravel, aggregate and hot mix asphalt activities

 The MPCA reissued the General Permit for Construction Sand and Gravel, Aggregate and Hot Mix Asphalt Facilities.
 Because of changes to the latest version, the permit will retain the same Permit Number (MNG490000), but will be titled "Nonmetallic Mining and Associated Activities."

 This webpage is intended to help you determine what type(s) of water quality permit is required at facilities that mine construction sand and gravel; industrial sand; quarry limestone, granite or dimension stone; operate hot mix asphalt production areas; produce concrete block, brick and other products; and/or produce ready-mix concrete.
 In addition, this Web page provides basic information about the General Permit.
-A copy of the General Permit is available below:

 - Applicability: do you need a permit?